 Tests and Other Assessments: Helping You Make Better Career Decisions This Guide is designed to help individuals better understand the different types of career assessments and how to use them in making career decisions.

-More information on the series of testing and assessment guides is available from the O*NET Resource Center guides page.
+More information on the series of testing and assessment guides is available from the O*NET Resource Center Reports page.

 Testing and Assessment: A Guide to Good Practices for Workforce Investment Professionals (December 2007)